hwhesselink/homekit-dashboard/README.md

 Dashboard creation is easy, just a few clicks.
 Dashboards can be used as-is, or optionally each dashboard can be configured independently.
+Some examples:
-Give everyone their own dashboard (or multiple, each with a different function).
+* Give everyone their own dashboard, or multiple dashboards each with a different function
-Set up distinct, limited, locked-down dashboards for the kids, for staff, for guests.
+* Set up distinct, limited, locked-down dashboards for the kids, for staff, for guests
-Give kids a dashboard with their own background for their room but no access to the their sibling rooms or the master bedroom :smile:
+* Give kids a dashboard with their own background for their room but no access to the their sibling rooms or the master bedroom :smile:
-Or make per-room tablets, or per-floor.
+* Make per-room tablets, or per-floor

 Homekit Dashboard is not just a skin or a theme.
 It’s a complete dashboard generator that automatically creates all pages for domains, areas, sensor lists, etc,. all the links, badges and backgrounds, and does all the layout.